tramarobin/fctSnPM/README.md

 ## Citing fctSPM ##
 * This function: under review in JOSS
-* for spm1d: Pataky TC (2010).
+* For spm1d: Pataky TC (2010).
 Generalized n-dimensional biomechanical field analysis using statistical parametric mapping.
 Journal of Biomechanics 43, 1976-1982.
-* for permutation tests: Nichols TE, Holmes AP (2002).
+* For permutation tests: Nichols TE, Holmes AP (2002).
 Nonparametric permutation tests for functional neuroimaging: a primer with examples.
 Human Brain Mapping 15(1), 1–25.
 * spm1d package for matlab can be downloaded at: https://github.com/0todd0000/spm1dmatlab